al4/vaultsmith/README.md

 ```
 $ vaultsmith -h
 Usage of vaultsmith:
       --document-path string      The root directory of the configuration.
-Can be a local directory, local gz tarball or http url to a gz tarball. (default "./example")
+Can be a local directory, local gz tarball or http url to a gz tarball.
       --dry                       Dry run; will read from but not write to vault
       --log-level string          Log level, valid values are [panic fatal error warning info debug] (default "info")
       --role string               The Vault role to authenticate as
       --template-file string      JSON file containing template mappings.
 If not specified, vaultsmith will look for "template.json" in the base of the document path.

-Vault authentication is handled by environment variables (the same ones as the Vault client, as vaultsmith uses the same code).
-So ensure VAULT_ADDR and VAULT_TOKEN are set.
+      --template-params strings   Template parameters.
+Applies globally, but values in template-file take precedence.
+E.G.: service=foo,account=bar
 ```

 It is _strongly_ recommended that you use the --dry option before running against any live server.